adarsh/manifesto/README.md

 ### Managing the Software Development Process

+* The only measure of progress is shipped working software in production. (from [The Agile Manifesto]) This means no velocity, no burndown charts, no story counting.
+* The people who are actually building the software are in the best position to design and alter the tools, communication flows, and project management philosophy.
 * Software is best built with at least one other person.
   It's not impossible to do by yourself, but it won't come out as well and certainly won't be as much fun.